entoj/entoj.github.io/user/export/jsp/Configuration.md

 * **Environment:** Yes
 * **Default:** ``

-Used as the base path for reading svg icons needed to render |svgViewBox filters
+Used as the base path for reading svg icons needed to render |svgViewBox filters.

 ### jsp.viewHelperUri